Hiking in Chamonix

-If you come to Chamonix in the summer (and between you and I, you really should), the chances are you'll want to get your walking boots on and go for a ramble or two.
+If you come to Chamonix in the summer (and we think you really should), the chances are you'll want to get your walking boots on and go for a ramble or two.
 There's so much to choose from that the only difficulty comes in picking a route to do.
 Fortunately, the Chamonix Valley possess one of the most complete, well sign-posted and well maintained networks of mountain footpaths in the Haute Savoie region.
-For information on individual trails see our hiking and walking routes.

-With over 600km (400 miles) of marked trails in the valley, walking here can be as easy or as technical as you want it to be, whether it's a walk in the Aiguilles Rouges Nature Reserve or a hike up Le Tour.
-Check out our hiking and walking routes for some tried and tested suggestions.
-There are routes to suit those of you that would like a gentle promenade, suitable routes for walking with children and some longer day hikes for the relatively active walker.
+With over 600km (400 miles) of marked trails in the valley, going on a hike here can be as easy or as technical as you want it to be, whether it's a walk in the Aiguilles Rouges Nature Reserve or a hike up Le Tour.
+Check out our hiking and walking routes for some tried and tested suggestions, where we've included routes that start as a gentle promenade, routes for walking with children and some longer day hikes for the relatively active walker.
 If you wish to venture into the high alpine environment and onto the glaciers, check out the mountain guides in town who will be able to advise you further.

 For all the useful emergency services numbers head to our emergency services page and save the numbers before embarking on your walk or hike in Chamonix.